High Expectations and Rigorous Instruction

 Exploring

-We have few conversations with students about the ground rules in the classroom which forms the basis for ownership and engagement in lessons.
+We have few conversations (about 1-2 times per year) with students about the class rules, which form the basis for ownership and engagement in lessons.

 Growing

-We have some conversations with students about the class ground rules, which forms the basis for ownership and engagement in lessons.
+We have some conversations (about monthly) with students about the class rules, which form the basis for ownership and engagement in lessons.

 Utilizing

-We have ongoing conversations with students about the class ground rules, which forms the basis for ownership and engagement in lessons.
+We have ongoing conversations (about weekly) with students about the class rules, which form the basis for ownership and engagement in lessons.

 Transforming

-We have ongoing conversations with students about the class ground rules and shift power to students in creating and upholding the rules, which forms the basis for ownership and engagement in lessons.
+We have ongoing conversations (about weekly) with students about the class rules and shift power to students in creating and upholding the rules, which form the basis for ownership and engagement in lessons.

 Selected Rating: None